wi-fighters/6-Node-FindWord/README.md

 Create a program to search files for a word.
 The program should accept a word and a file path.

--   Make sure to create index.js and require filesystem and path, use createReadStream to read the data.txt file from this repository.
+-   Make sure to create index.js, use createReadStream to read the data.txt file from this repository.

--   Make sure you separate the data in chunks, then find the word 'localhost', and you should also be able to find any word that you will add as an argument.
+-   Make sure you separate the data in chunks, by default when you run the program to check the data.txt it should find the word 'localhost', and it should give you the amount of times that the word appears in that file.

-**Bonus**

--   When finding a word or even a space from other files make sure you are finding the correct amount of times is appears.

-See following example
+See following example:

 ```bash
 $ node index.js